Research shows that the #1 irritant in American homes is clutter. Ultimately, this excess we own costs billions of hard-earned dollars.

 - Does it add beauty to my environment?

-Many of my clients say they want to keep something because of sentimental value — sentimental clutter is what it is called.
+Many of my clients say they want to keep something because of sentimental value — sentimental clutter is what it is really called.
 According to the dictionary, sentimental value is the value of an object that is derived from personal or emotional association rather than its material worth.
 I am willing to bet, it is not the object that is so precious but its connection to a person, place or time.
 Do you really need the physical object to retain that memory?
 Are you willing to put your feelings aside and deal with the clutter?
 Remember, less is best.
-You will end up with more space, more breathing room, more money and less clutter, less stress.
+The benefits of getting organized are more space, more breathing room, more money and less clutter, less stress.

 People believe if they keep something they are doing so out of respect to the giver.
-Think about this… What about the respect for the item?
+What about this idea of respect?
 If it is stored away in the back of a closet, up in the attic or out in the garage, you are not being very respectful to the item or the person who gave it to you.
 Consider passing the item along to someone who truly wants it and will respect it.
 Give it a better home.

 Take a few minutes and ask yourself, “What is the rationale for holding onto this item?
 What am I sentimental about?”